VR Class Sm3: 1992: Ordering

 VR announced its 2 billion Finnish Mark Pendolino order on 7 February 1992, consisting of two firm orders and twenty-three options.
 ABB's X 2000 and the Talgo Pendular were considered in addition to the Italian train; the latter was chosen due to its lower price (70 million FIM per unit) and because it was already running.
-Only these two tilting trains were considered due to the twisting nature Finland's railway network.
+Only these two tilting trains were considered due to the twisting nature of Finland's railway network.
 Thanks to its tilting mechanism, the Pendolino – unlike such other European high-speed trains like the TGV, Thalys, and AVE – does not need to run on specialised high-speed lines, which was important to VR; instead, it runs on existing lines, and was expected to surpass the speed attained by traditional trains by 35%.
 This has both beneficial and negative consequences.
 The trains cannot run at as high a speed as, for example, the TGV, due to the lines.
 However, the Pendolino can also run alongside normal non-tilting trains, allowing for greater use of the railway.
 Building trains that could ensure passenger comfort at high speed on these routes by tilting through the curves was seen as a much cheaper solution than reconstructing the railway network itself due to Finland's low population and long distances.
 The train was originally called the Sm200, but in May 1995 it was officially named Sm3 according to VR's nomenclature for multiple units.

 It was expected that the train would, as in Italy, run at a maximum speed of 250 km/h and significantly shorten the travel times between major cities.
 As an example, the 2-hour and 7-minute travel time between Helsinki and Turku was expected to drop to 1:28 by 2010; however, the top speed of the train was limited to 220 km/h and the advertised times were never achieved.
 As of July 2011, 1:44 is the fastest train link between the two cities (on the S126).